Configure node pool auto-creation

 Replace the following:

-• KEY_NAME: the name of your key.
+• KEY_NAME: the name of the key.

 --enable-autoprovisioning \